Flat Spectrum Radio Quasars as high-energy neutrino sources: Introduction

-In Section~2, we present the QSO data sample and the list of IceCube events that we consider for the analysis.
-In Section~3 we describe the positional QSOs-neutrinos cross-match and present the results for both FSRQ and RQ.
-In Section~4 we analyze the distribution of the minimum distance between neutrino and QSOs.
-In Section~5 the most-likely neutrino emitter candidates are presented individually while, in Section~6, we discuss the purity of the sample together with the estimated fraction of high energy neutrino events produced by FSRQ.
-Finally in Section~7, we put the results in the context of the recent findings presented in the literature.
+In Sect.~2 we present the quasar data sample and the list of IceCube events that we considered in the analysis.
+In Sect.~3 we describe the positional quasar--neutrino cross-match and present the results for both FSRQs and RQ quasars.
+In Sect.~4 we analyse the distribution of the minimum distance between neutrinos and quasars.
+In Sect.~5 the most likely neutrino emitter candidates are presented individually, and in Sect.~6, we discuss the purity of the sample together with the estimated fraction of high-energy neutrino events produced by FSRQs.
+Finally, in Sect.~7 we put the results in the context of recent findings presented in the literature.